cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

-8. References / Hints / Awards
+8. References / hints / awards
    ---------------------------

 See also: